masikol/preprocess16S/README.md

 ## Suggestions for running script in interactive mode:

-To run `'preprocess16S.py'` in interactive mode, do not specify primer file or files containing reads.
+To run `preprocess16S.py` in interactive mode, do not specify primer file or files containing reads.

-If you run  `'preproces16S.py'` in interactive mode, it will try to find file with primer sequences and read files (depending on what files are missing in CL arguments) by itself.
+If you run  `preproces16S.py` in interactive mode, it will try to find file with primer sequences and read files (depending on what files are missing in CL arguments) by itself.

 So, if you run this script in interactive mode, follow suggestions below:
 1) It is recommended to place primer file and read files in your current directory, because the program will automatically detect them if they are in the current directory.
-2) It is recommended to name primer file `'primers.mfa'` or something like it.
+2) It is recommended to name primer file `primers.mfa` or something like it.
     More precisely: the program will find primer file automatically, if it's name contains word "primers" and has `.fa`, `.fasta` or `.mfa` extension.
 Gzipped primer files are allowed.
-3) It is recommended to keep names of read files in standard Illumina format.
-At least keep `'_R1_'` and `'_R2_'` in their names, and this is a requirement (underscores **are** necessary).
-4) If these files will be found automatically, you should confirm utilizing them by pressing ENTER in appropriate moments (program will prompt).
+3) If these files will be found automatically, you should confirm utilizing them by pressing ENTER in appropriate moments (program will prompt).
-5) Result files named `'SOME_NAME_R{1,2}.16S.fastq.gz'` and `'SOME_NAME_R{1,2}.trash.fastq.gz'` will be
+4) Result files named `SOME_NAME_R{1,2}.16S.fastq.gz` and `SOME_NAME_R{1,2}.trash.fastq.gz` will be
     placed in the directory nested in the current directory, if `-o` option is not specified.
-6) This output directory will be named `preprocess16S_result...` and so on according to time it was ran.
+5) This output directory will be named `preprocess16S_result...` and so on according to time it was ran, unless you specify it with '-o' option.

 ## Pre-requirements

-Script `'preprocess16S.py'` uses:
+Script `preprocess16S.py` uses:
 - gzip;
 - numpy and matplotlib, if you want to plot a graph (`-q` option);

-Module `"read_merging_16S.py"` uses:
+Module `read_merging_16S.py` uses:
 - fasta36;
 - blastn, blastdbcmd;

-To use `'read_merging_16S'` module you need no have fasta36 and blastn installed on your computer.
+To use `read_merging_16S` module you need no have fasta36 and blastn installed on your computer.
 Moreover, they should be added to the `PATH` variable.

 It is quite awkward to use both these aligners in one module, so I'll work in this direction.

-Script `'install_read_merging_16S.sh'` uses:
+Script `install_read_merging_16S.sh` uses:
 - makeblastdb;